Sibanye Stillwater Limited (SBSW) Shares Down Despite Recent Market Volatility - News Heater

-Sibanye Stillwater Limited (NYSE: SBSW)’s stock price has gone decline by -1.34 in comparison to its previous close of 6.05, however, the company has experienced a -13.37% decrease in its stock price over the last five trading days.
+The stock of Sibanye Stillwater Limited (NYSE: SBSW) has decreased by -0.83 when compared to last closing price of 6.05.
+Despite this, the company has experienced a -12.92% fall in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-29 that Sibanye Stillwater Limited (NYSE:SBSW ) Q2 2023 Earnings Conference Call August 29, 2023 8:00 AM ET Company Participants Neal Froneman – CEO Richard Stewart – Chief Regional Officer, Southern Africa Charles Carter – Chief Regional Officer, Americas Grant Stuart – Head, Recycling Mika Seitovirta – Chief Regional Officer, Europe Robert Van Niekerk – Chief Technicaland Innovation Officer Charl Keyter – CFO James Wellsted – EVP, IR and Corporate Affairs Kevin Robertson – EVP, US PGM operations Conference Call Participants Adrian Hammond – SBG Securities Raj Ray – BMO Capital Markets Chris Nicholson – RMB Morgan Stanley Cameron Needham – Bank of America Leroy Mnguni – HSBC Neal Froneman Good afternoon and good morning ladies and gentlemen.
 Welcome to our H1 2023 Results Presentation.

 Is It Worth Investing in Sibanye Stillwater Limited (NYSE: SBSW) Right Now?

-The price-to-earnings ratio for Sibanye Stillwater Limited (NYSE: SBSW) is above average at 4.32x.
-The 36-month beta value for SBSW is also noteworthy at 1.56.
+Sibanye Stillwater Limited (NYSE: SBSW) has a price-to-earnings ratio of 4.36x that is above its average ratio.
+Additionally, the 36-month beta value for SBSW is 1.56.
 There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 2 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023